rkgIITBh/data-structures.github.io/HTML/rbDeletionExample.md

 ## Deletion Operations on Red-Black Trees (Examples)

-We have studied the principles governing deletion operation on red-black trees in the previous blog.
-Cases 1 and 2 do not involve many complications.
-So, our focus in this blog is on case 3.
-Let us start with an example of a red-black tree provided in the figure below.
+In the previous blog, we looked at the concepts that govern deletion operations on red-black trees.
+Cases 1 and 2 are simple and straoghtforward to handle.
+Therefore, the focus of this blog is on Case 3.
+Let's start with a red-black tree, as seen in the illustration below.

 <p style="text-align:center;"><img src="../images/rbtDeletion_ex1.jpg"></p>

-Suppose we want to delete 7.
-Since 7 is a black node, its deletion causes an excess of black color with a leaf node that replaces 7 as in the above figure.
-We need to remove the excess black by restructuring and color compensation.
-Node 5 is the sibling of the leaf with excess black.
-Its both children are black.
-Thererfore, the configuration fits into subcase 1 of case 2 that we have discussed in the previous blog.
-We need to flip the color of the sibling 5 to red.
-Figure below depicts the result.
+Let's say we want to remove number 7.
+Because node 7 is a black node, its removal results in an excess of black color, as shown in the diagram above.
+We need to restructure and color compensate to get rid of the surplus black.
+The leaf with excess black is the sibling of Node 5.
+It has two black children.
+Therefore, the configuration fits into subcase 1 of case 2 that we have discussed in the previous blog.
+The color of sibling 5 must be changed to red.
+The outcome is shown in the diagram below.

 <p style="text-align:center;"><img src="../images/rbtDeletion_ex1solved.jpg"></p>

-The black height of 5 becomes 1.
-Now eliminate the excess color from the right leaf of 6.
-It balances the black height of the right and left subtrees of 6.
-The black heights of the subtrees of the root 4 are also balanced.
+The black height of 5 is reduced to one.
+Remove the extra color from the right leaf of the 6.
+The black height of the right and left subtrees of 6 is balanced.
+The black heights of the root 4's subtrees are equally evenly balanced.

-Next, consider the deletion of 5.
-It does not create any double black node.
-Therefore, we can delete the node without any problem.
-It is an example of the symmetric subcase 1 of case 1.
-The tree after deletion of 5 becomes:
+Consider removing 5 from the modified tree.
+It does create any double black nodes.
+It is an example of a symmetric case of case 1.
+We may delete the node without requiring any restructuring or color compensation operation.
+After removing 5 from the tree, it becomes:

 <p style="text-align:center;"><img src="../images/rbt_ex1delete5.jpg"></p>

-If we now remove 6 from the above tree, it creates an excess black problem.
-Node 4's right child is a leaf with an excess black.
-The configuration is symmetric to case 2 (black sibling with a red child).
-Since both children of the black sibling are red, we can apply restructuring and color compensation for either of the two subcases.
-More precisely, we apply a right rotation on the left sibling of the node with excess black.
-It pushes the sibling one level up and the parent one level down.
+When we take 6 out of the above tree, we have an excess black problem.
+The right child of Node 4 is a leaf with an excess of black.It is symmetrical to Case 3b's configuration (black sibling with a red child).
+We can apply restructure and color compensation to either of the two subcases because both children of the black sibling are red.
+More exactly, we rotate the left sibling of the node with excess black to the right.
+It moves the sibling up one level and the parent down one level.
-It complensates the excess black and appropriately adjusts the black height at the parent.
+It adjusts the black height at the parent to compensate for the excess black.
+The outcome is depicted in the diagram below.
-Figure below shows the result.

 <p style="text-align:center;"><img src="../images/rbt_ex1delete6.jpg"></p>